-If you're not producing enough saliva, you may notice the following signs and symptoms all or most of the time:
+If you're not producing enough saliva, you may notice these signs and symptoms all or most of the time:

 - Saliva that seems thick and stringy

 - Bad breath

 - More frequent tooth decay

 In addition, dry mouth may result in lipstick sticking to the teeth.

 When to see a doctor

 If you've noticed persistent dry mouth signs and symptoms, make an appointment with your family doctor or your dentist.

 - Dry mouth.
 National Institute of Dental and Craniofacial Research. http://www.nidcr.nih.gov/oralhealth/topics/drymouth/drymouth.htm.
 Accessed Feb.
 3, 2014.

 - Dry mouth?
 Don't delay treatment.
 Food and Drug Administration. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm254273.htm.
 Accessed Feb.
 3, 2014.